built-on-openfin/workspace-starter/how-to/common/README.md

 ## Purpose Of The Common Folder

 The purpose of this folder is to provide common content and scripts to the other how-to folders.
 You can build it (although running npm run setup from a how-to will also build this directory) but it doesn't support npm start or npm run client directly (this should be run from one of the other how-to folders).
+The folders that cannot be launched locally are this folder (common), hints-and-tips and migrate-from-a-previous-version.

 ## Getting Started